 This matters because touch-ups are where summer makeup often becomes messy.
 The goal is not to rebuild the whole face in the afternoon.
 It is to keep the faster-breaking zones readable and easier to reset.

-What are the signs that summer makeup has become too heavy
+Signs that summer makeup has become too heavy

 If the skin looks neat at first and then starts feeling dull, thick, or stuffy after a few hours, the fixing stage may already be too aggressive.
 In that case, the makeup is not really lasting better.
 It is simply staying on the face in a heavier way until sweat and oil push through it.